mehdi-mk/miscellaneous/README.md

-## LLCD
+## Miscellaneous

-Small Java code that calculates the Log-Log Complementary Distribution of an input data, along with a gnuplot code to plot the LLCD graph.
+Small codes that do simple tasks.